Brighter Futures Childcare Initiative

 With the goal of increasing expertise in the childcare sector, United Way has committed to funding business training for childcare providers.
 Through this training, United Way aims to empower childcare providers to run their businesses effectively and sustainably.
 The training will cover skills related to program design, marketing, enrollment, staffing, and other core competencies, specific to the childcare industry.

-A formal request for proposals will be available soon, but if your organization is interested in providing this training, please contact Brighter Futures Childcare Program Manager, Julianna Joss, at jjoss@unitedwaysb.org.
+A formal request for proposals will be available soon, but if your organization is interested in providing this training, please contact United Way at childcare@unitedwaysb.org

 In collaboration with the Office of Emergency Management, United Way has expanded its network of providers, corporate partners, and specialists to create an emergency action plan to support first responders and essential workers with quality childcare options in the immediate aftermath of a disaster.